 The Diana Natalicio Environmental Internship

-Through gifts from President Diana Natalicio and the Rockefeller Foundation, an endowment has been created at UTEP to support environmental education through funded internships for UTEP students.
-The goal of the internship program is to provide UTEP students a professional experience in research, education, and/or outreach focused on environmental science and/or “real life” environmental issues, especially in the border region.
-The long-term intended outcome is that the number of UTEP students choosing to undertake graduate studies or a career in environmental science or related fields will increase, and/or that students will be better prepared to enter graduate school or professional careers in environmental science and related fields.
+Generous gifts from President Emerita Natalicio and the Rockefeller Foundation have established an endowment at UTEP to support environmental education through funded internships for UTEP students.
+The goal of the internship program is to provide UTEP students a professional experience in research, education, or outreach focused on environmental science, especially in the border region.
+The long-term intended outcome is that the number of UTEP students choosing to undertake graduate studies or a career in environmental science or related fields will increase, and students will be better prepared to enter graduate school or professional careers in environmental science and related fields.
 The UTEP Center for Environmental Resource Management (CERM) manages the funds and the internship selection process.

 Recruitment and Selection

 Applicants must be registered at UTEP as a junior or senior undergraduate or a graduate student pursuing a Masters degree.
-Students working on a Ph.D. degree ae not eligible.
+Students working on a Ph.D. degree are not eligible.
 To be considered, applicants have to have a cumulative GPA of 3.2 or more.
-Applicants will be reviewed by a committee of faculty members plus Director of CERM to choose the successful candidates.
-Successful candidates will be chosen based on academic background and performance and their personal statement of why they are interested in the internship and how it will contribute to their professional goals.
-Preference will be given to students with interest in resilience/sustainability issues in the U.S./Mexico border region.
+Applicants will be reviewed by a committee of faculty members and the Director of CERM.
+Successful candidates will be chosen based on academic background and performance and their personal statement.

-Stipends: CERM will be responsible for paying stipends from the Diana Natalicio Environmental Education Endowment, $3200/semester for the half-time interns and $4000/summer term for the full-time interns.
+Stipends: CERM will pay stipends from the Diana Natalicio Environmental Education Endowment: $3200/semester for half-time interns and $4000/summer term for full-time interns.
 In addition to local opportunities, internship experiences will be available from locations outside of El Paso (i.e. Washington DC or other cities in Texas, etc.).
-In such cases where students will be required to travel to locations outside of El Paso or will need lodging and subsistence, CERM will solicit support from hosts or provide additional funding for these circumstances through grants or gifts, on a case by case basis.
+In such cases where students will be required to travel to locations outside of El Paso or will need lodging and subsistence, CERM will solicit support from hosts or provide additional funding for these circumstances through grants or gifts, on a case-by-case basis.